-Cultivation and storage of nuts like pistachios may contribute to the spread of molds, which produce mycotoxins - toxic secondary metabolites.
+Cultivation, drying and storage of cereals may contribute to the spread of molds, which produce mycotoxins - toxic secondary metabolites.
 Their consumption can lead to serious health damage.
-To ensure consumer safety it is inevitable to provide a simple, robust, and exact method for the analysis of mycotoxins in food, especially the most often occurring aflatoxins.
-In this application the sample extraction for pistachios as preparation for a highly sensitive HPLC method is described.
+So it is inevitable to provide a simple, robust and exact method for the analysis of mycotoxins in food, especially the most often occurring aflatoxins to ensure consumer safety.
+In this application note the sample extraction for processed cereals in baby food products as preparation for a highly sensitive HPLC method is described.